lucasambar/poc---prisma/readme.md

     "name": "name registered",
     "email": "contact email",
     "position": "level in the business",
-    "departament": "departament that the employees works",
+    "department": "department that the employees works",
     //following values of payrolll for each employee based in brazilian work laws "payroll_br" : {
       "gross_salary": "base salary in the position",